Gambler’s Fallacy – Definition, Meaning And Examples

 In other words, this fallacy is the mistaken belief that random outcomes are more or less likely to occur based on the outcome of previous events.
 This assumption is false, since all subsequent events and their respective future outcomes in this scenario are independent of each other and not influenced by previous events.

 The Gambler’s fallacy is a common event in games of chance, like rolling a die or flipping a fair coin.
-The name Monte Carlo fallacy originates from a game of roulette in the Monte Carlo Casino in 1913, where with a degree of randomness, the ball landed on black 26 times consecutively.
-Based on this nature of randomness, the favourable outcome for many gamblers during the game was that there was a higher probability that it would land on red after such a long streak of black.
+The name Monte Carlo fallacy originates from a match of roulette in the Monte Carlo Casino in 1913, where with a degree of randomness, the ball landed on black 26 times consecutively.
+Based on this nature of randomness, the favourable outcome for many gamblers during the match was that there was a higher probability that it would land on red after such a long streak of black.
 The ideal outcome of their belief turned out to be false, which resulted in a loss of large sums of money.

 Example